midlantica/LovelyBunchOfCoconuts/content/claims/raise_the_minimum_wage.md

 ---
-title: "Raise the Minimum Wage"
+title: 'Raise the Minimum Wage'
-claim: "Raise the Minimum Wage"
+claim: 'Raise the Minimum Wage'
-translation: "Price young workers out of the market."
+translation: 'Price young workers out of the market.'
 ---

 ## "Raise the Minimum Wage"